Arsenal transfers: Gunners-linked Yannick Carrasco blasts Dalian Yifang chiefs & team-mates as he reacts to being banned by club | Goal.com

 Reported Arsenal transfer target Yannick Carrasco has issued a strong statement in reaction to him being suspended by Dalian Yifang, questioning the attitude of certain club chiefs and team-mates.

-The Belgium international was suspended by the Chinese Super League side after missing a match and training "for no reason" amid transfer speculation linking him with a move to the Emirates Stadium.
+The Belgium international was banned by the Chinese Super League side after missing a match and training "for no reason" amid transfer speculation linking him with a move to the Emirates Stadium.

-Dalian Yifang have called for Carrasco to return "within three days" while imposing fines and a suspension.
+Dalian Yifang have called for Carrasco to return to the club "within three days" while imposing fines and a suspension.

 Carrasco, who has scored 14 goals in 35 Chinese Super League games since joining, wants to see the situation sorted out and feels his performances for the team mean he warrants better treatment.